 SomovWorld’s rain shower head is a very popular model for its value and simplicity.
 It is made of ABS steel.
 The finish coating is chrome.
 The head is round with a diameter of 6 inches, and it weighs about 12 ounces.
 The head is adjustable and can connect to any standard shower arm without the use of tools.
 It has 90 jet holes that use silicone to wick away anything that might clog them, like lime.
 The water pressure depends on an internal, removable restrictor.
 When the restrictor is in place, the pressure is about 2.5 gallons per minute.
 Without the restrictor, the flow can reach 7.5 gallons per minute.

 If you live in a region that has heavy water, then you might want to take the restrictor out regardless of pressure because it can accumulate materials from the water and cause clogging if left alone.

 This is an excellent example of an accessible, basic rain shower head.
 It doesn’t have various extra features, but it is modestly priced, easy to install and adjust, and has excellent build quality.
 It is not as wide as fascinating other heads, but it does have an unusually high number of nozzles for this price range.

 The biggest downside to the Hydroluxe is that in design, it still closely resembles a traditional showerhead.
-It doesn’t use the air injection technology or the broad shape that characterize rain heads.
-At the other hand, a large number of settings allows it to replicate the user experience of a rain head closely.
+It doesn’t use the air injection technology or the broad shape that characterizes rain heads.
+On the other hand, a large number of settings allow it to replicate the user experience of a rain head closely.

 3. DreamSpa 1432 3-way Rainfall Shower-Head